ETCBC/dss/docs/transcription.md

 Text-Fabric supports up to three customizable section levels.
 In this corpus we use:
 [*scroll*](#scroll) and [*fragment*](#fragment) and [*line*](#line).

-Note that we do have node types corresponding to *book*, *chapter*, *verse*, and *halfverse*, but they are not configured as TF-sections.

 ## Transcription